Parameter Estimation For Multivariate Generalized Gaussian Distributions: Introduction

-Estimating the parameters of GGDs is thus an important issue.
-Classical estimation methods that have been investigated for univariate GGDs include the maximum likelihood (ML) method and the method of moments \cite{Varanasi1989}.
+Considering the important attention devoted to GGDs, estimating the parameters of these distributions is clearly an interesting issue.
+Classical estimation methods that have been investigated for univariate GGDs include the maximum likelihood (ML) method \cite{agro1995maximum} and the method of moments \cite{Varanasi1989}.
 In the multivariate context, MGGD parameters can be estimated by a least-squares method as in~\cite{Cho2005} or by minimizing a $\chi^2$ distance between the histogram of the observed data and the theoretical probabilities associated with the MGGD~\cite{Khel-04}.
-Estimators based on the method of moments and on the ML method have also been proposed in~\cite{Verd-11a,Verd-11b}.
-The main contribution of this paper is to show that for a given shape parameter $\beta$ belonging to $(0,1)$, the maximum likelihood estimator (MLE) of the scatter matrix $\mathbf{M}$ exists and is unique up to a scalar factor.
-An iterative algorithm based on a Newton-Raphson procedure is then proposed to compute the MLE of $\mathbf{M}$.
+Estimators based on the method of moments and on the ML method have also been proposed in~\cite{Verd-11a,Verd-11b,zhang2013multivariate}.

 Several works have analyzed covariance matrix estimators defined under different modeling assumptions.
 On the one hand, fixed point (FP) algorithms have been derived and analyzed in~\cite{Pasc-08, chitour2008exact} for SIRVs.
 On the other hand, in the context of robust estimation, the properties of M-estimators have been studied by Maronna in~\cite{Maro-76}.
 Unfortunately, Maronna's conditions are not fully satisfied for MGGDs (see remark~\ref{rem:3}).
 This paper shows that despite the non-applicability of Maronna's results, the MLE of MGGD parameters exists, is unique and can be computed by an FP algorithm.
-Although the methodology adopted in this paper has some similarities with the one proposed in \cite{Pasc-08, chitour2008exact}, there are also important differences which require a specific analysis (see for instance remark~\ref{rem:4}). \\
+Although the methodology adopted in this paper has some similarities with the one proposed in \cite{Pasc-08, chitour2008exact}, there are also important differences which require a specific analysis (see for instance remark~\ref{rem:4}).
+More precisely, the FP equation of \cite{Pasc-08} corresponds to an approximate MLE for SIRVs while in \cite{chitour2008exact} the FP equation results from a different problem (see Eq.~(14) in \cite{chitour2008exact} compared to Eq.~\eqref{functionF} of this paper).
+The contributions of this paper are to establish some properties related to the FP equation of the ML estimator for MGGDs.
+More precisely, we show that for a given shape parameter $\beta$ belonging to $(0,1)$, the MLE of the scatter matrix $\mathbf{M}$ exists and is unique up to a scalar factor\footnote{From the submission of this paper, another approach based on geodesic convexity was proposed in (include reference paper Wiesel).}.
+An iterative algorithm based on a Newton-Raphson procedure is then proposed to compute the MLE of $\mathbf{M}$.\\

 The paper is organized as follows.
 Section~\ref{sec:formulation} defines the MGGDs considered in this study and derives the MLEs of their parameters.
 Section~\ref{sec:main} presents the main theoretical results of this paper while a proof outline is given in Section~\ref{section4}.
 For presentation clarity, full demonstrations are provided in the appendices.
 Section~\ref{sec:simultations} is devoted to simulation results conducted on synthetic and real data.
 The convergence speed of the proposed estimation algorithm as well as the bias and consistency of the scatter matrix MLE are first investigated using synthetic data.
 Experimentations performed on real images extracted from the VisTex database are then presented.
 Conclusions and future works are finally reported in Section~\ref{sec:conclusion}.